-This workshop has been specially developed for executives and leaders interested in achieving leadership excellence in their role.
-Harnessing the latest research advances from contextual behavioural science, this workshop will teach you how to cultivate a high performing mind in managing change in the service of consistent high performance.
-Combining the tools of psychological flexibility and human behavioural insights will help leaders more consistently allocate the scarce resource of attention to what is most important and achieve results through people – the key assets for productivity enhancement and successful change transformation.
+If you are an executive or leader interested in achieving leadership excellence in your role, this course has been designed specifically for this you.
+Harnessing the latest research advances from contextual behavioural science, this workshop teaches you how to cultivate a high-performing mind in managing change.
+Combining the tools of psychological flexibility and human behavioural insights will help you more consistently allocate the scarce resource of attention to what is most important and achieve results through people – the key assets for productivity enhancement and successful change transformation.

 Dr Robert Styles

 Dr Robert Styles is a Visiting Fellow at the Crawford School of Public Policy, Australian National University.
 As a Contextual Behavioural Scientist, his applied work has been a study of how language and cognition functions to influence psychological and social wellbeing, particularly the enhancement of team productivity, collaboration and performance.
 This work has been part of an international initiative stemming out of the University of Nevada and The Evolution Institute, Florida, aimed at applying evolutionary and behavioural principles to solving real-world problems.